-- 2. In December 2016 the Scottish Government announced the introduction of a Flexible Workforce Development Fund (FWDF) to provide Apprenticeship Levypaying employers with workforce development training to up-skill and re-skill their existing workforce.
+- 2. In December 2016 the Scottish Government announced the introduction of a Flexible Workforce Development Fund (FWDF) to provide Apprenticeship Levy-paying employers1 with workforce development training to up-skill and re-skill their existing workforce.
 The FWDF was in direct response to feedback from the Scottish Government's consultation on the introduction of the UK Government Apprenticeship Levy. - 3.
 The FWDF was piloted in 2017-18 and, in accordance with the Programme for Government commitment, reviewed by the Scottish Government through commissioning an independent evaluation of Fund functionality. - 4.
-The continued purpose of the FWDF is to provide levy-payers with flexible workforce development training opportunities to support inclusive economic growth through up-skilling or re-skilling of employees.
+The continued purpose of the FWDF is to provide Levy-payers with flexible workforce development training opportunities to support inclusive economic growth through up-skilling or re-skilling of employees.
 The Fund is in addition to apprenticeship support, access to which is available to all employers in Scotland; and Individual Training Accounts (ITAs), which provide eligible individuals with the opportunity to undertake learning opportunities to develop their skills for employment.
-The FWDF may be particularly beneficial in addressing skills gaps and training needs of the older workforce and/or employees with one or more protected characteristics listed in section 4 of the Equality Act. - 5.
-The Scottish Government allocated £10 million for the FWDF in both 2017-18 and 2018-19.
-This annual funding was distributed between regional colleges across Scotland by the Scottish Funding Council (SFC).
-The Scottish Government will again provide £10 million in 2019-20 for this third year of the FWDF, for a similar distribution by SFC.
+The FWDF may be particularly beneficial in addressing skills gaps and training needs of the older workforce and/or employees with one or more protected characteristics listed in section 4 of the Equality Act e.g. women, disabled people, black and minority ethnic people. - 5.
+The Scottish Government has allocated £10 million each year for the FWDF since 2017-18.
+This annual funding was distributed between colleges2 across Scotland by the Scottish Funding Council (SFC).
+For AY 2020-21, the Scottish Government has increased this allocation for FWDF and is providing £13 million for a similar distribution by SFC, in what will be the fourth year of the scheme.

-&lt;sup>1 From here on in we will refer to UK Apprenticeship Levy-paying employers as 'levy-payers'.
+1 From here on in we will refer to UK Apprenticeship Levy-paying employers as 'Levy-payers'.

-&lt;sup>2 All references to 'college(s)' in this document relate to colleges/college regions/ regional strategic bodies (as appropriate), unless specifically identified.
+2 All references to 'college(s)' in this document relate to colleges/college regions/ regional strategic bodies (as appropriate), unless specifically identified.